-Submitting a response letter along with the revised manuscript shows your consideration towards reviewer’s suggestion and that you took time to read their comments and improve your manuscript.
+Submitting a response letter along with the revised manuscript shows your consideration towards the reviewer’s suggestion and that you took the time to read their comments and improve your manuscript.

 3) Don’t respond individually to each spelling or punctuation or similar trivial errors.
 A statement like “I corrected all the spelling and grammatical errors pointed out by the reviewers” is sufficient.

 4) If English is not your first language and you hire a professional medical manuscript writing service to polish your writing, state this to the journal editors.
 This shows you’ve done what you can to minimize the language errors in the manuscript.